-- In the Wi-Fi Setting screen, move to an AP, and then touch . - 2 Touch IP Setting → Manual. - 3 Select each option, and then enter the required information.
+- In the Wi-Fi Setting screen, move to an AP, and then press [Fn]. - 2 Select IP Setting → Manual. - 3 Select each option, and then enter the required information.

 Option Description

 IP Enter the static IP address.

 Subnet Mask Enter the subnet mask.

 Gateway Enter the gateway.

 DNS Server Enter the DNS address.